opnprd/housing-monitoring-eventstore/README.md

     docker-compose up --build --detach

-To configure the databases and test data, run the following:
+To configure the databases, run the following:

-    npm run test:loaddata
+    npm run db:migrate

 To tail the logs for the services, run